Legal Advice for Deferred Adjudication — 18 results

 Written by attorney Evan Pierce-Jones, about 2 years ago.

 Texas law provides for two kinds of probation, or as it is more correctly called under Texas law, "community supervision."

 To understand how these two kinds of probation work, let's talk... more

-Written by attorney Michael Howard, about 3 years ago.
+Written by attorney Michael Howard, over 3 years ago.

 What is deferred adjudication probation (also called deferred probation or non-adjudicated probation) and how does it work in Texas?
 How does deferred differ from regular probation?
 What... more

 Written by attorney Robert Tuthill, over 5 years ago.